anshulsinghh/fuelefficient/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 ```

-After setting up the table in the MySQL DB, run the `./DB Updater/script.py` script to populate the database with vehicles from the fuel economy dataset (make sure to install the dependencies in `./DB Updater/requirements.txt` beforehand).
+After setting up the table in the MySQL DB, run the `./DB Updater/script.py` script to populate the database with vehicles from the fuel economy dataset (make sure to install the dependencies in `./DB Updater/requirements.txt`, and input MySQL connection details in `./DB Updater/utilities/connect_db.py` beforehand).

 Now that the DB is ready, you can choose to run FuelEfficient's server and client in isolated processes - or run FuelEfficient in its production version, where the server and client are merged.

+Make sure to fill in MySQL connection details in `./Server/server.js` beforehand.

 ### Isolated Processes
 1. Run `npm install` in both `./Server` and `./Client` to install required dependencies
 2. Modify `./Server/server.js` to point to the MySQL DB instance